awesomebible/bible-api/README.md

 # bible-api
-API for api.bible and OpenBibleProject
+API proxy / caching server for api.bible and OpenBibleProject